 What were my favourite books as a child?

 I’m an Enid Blyton girl.
 I loved being whisked away to the fantastical adventures she created.
-I adored The Faraway Tree series, The Adventurous Four, The Famous Five, The Secret Seven, Malory Towers, and St Clare’s.
+I adored The Faraway Tree series, The Adventure Series, The Famous Five, The Secret Seven, Malory Towers, and St Clare’s.
 As I grew up in Australia, her references to puffins and war-time rations of tongue sandwiches were as fantastical to me as Moonface was.
 I loved it all.

 I loved the 1980’s picture book by Martin Baynton called Jane and the Dragon.
 The name helped of course – plus it had dragons in it!
 If you’re unfamiliar with the story, it’s the story of Jane who is a maid-in-waiting who wants to be a knight, but is laughed at for her dreams because she’s a girl.
 Eventually she lives her dream anyway, saves the silly little prince and befriends a dragon.
 What’s not to love?!
 It always reminds me to follow my dreams no matter what others think and how scary it might be.